Therapeutic Counselling EDEXCEL Level 5 Diploma

 - Completion of a portfolio of evidence of successful units (as shown above) at the end of year 2

-- Completion and written proof of weekly personal therapy at the end of the qualification
+- Completion and written proof of weekly personal therapy for the duration of the course

 Readiness for placement will be need to be approved by tutors and course leader.